-SA's Match-Fixing Policy can be found at Regulation 6 - Match-fixing Policy.
+SA's Match-Fixing Policy can be found at Attachment F.

 6. MEMBER AND CHILD PROTECTION

 The protection of our members and participants in our sport, whether they are competitors, volunteers, officials, coaches or committee members, is of paramount importance to Squash Australia.
 We understand that if we fail to protect the rights of the people involved in Squash, the sport will not continue to grow.